 My freshman year, I never went to bed before 4 am, I waited until the absolute last second to do work, forgot about assignments, never studied until cramming the night before a final – you get the point.

-I’m now entering my senior year with a 3.7 gpa, and I plan to take an internship, while still graduating a semester early.
+I’m now ending my senior year with a 3.7 gpa, and I plan to take an internship, while still graduating a semester early.
 Funny how things change, I guess.
 But I promise you, it wasn’t by luck.

 So what made the difference?